rcbops/rpc-maas/doc/source/usage.rst

-The ``maas-openstack-swift.yml`` playbook will create a user within keystone for the purposes of monitoring and then upload an index.html object to a configurable containe within swift.
+The ``maas-openstack-swift.yml`` playbook will create a user within keystone for the purposes of monitoring and then upload an index.html object to a configurable container within swift.
 For this to happen a password must be set in a secrets file somewhere and referenced during the playbook run.
 The variable required to be set is ``maas_swift_accesscheck_password``.